lucasnell/midgenomes/_R/README.md

 # `_R`

-This folder contains R scripts mostly used to create figures and analyze data output from the programs used inside the `chtc` folder's scripts, but some create necessary output used in `chtc`.
+This folder contains R scripts mostly used to create figures and analyze data output from the programs used inside the `_bash` folder's scripts, but some create necessary output used in `_bash`.
 Folders are sorted by the order they're presented in the text, and scripts within are sorted by when they're used.